- Rhode Island expanded Medicaid in 2014 and enrollment has grown by 63%

 Sovaldi and Harvoni have been heralded as miracle drugs for their ability to cure a significant percentage of Hepatitis C cases.
 But they’re breathtakingly expensive.
-As a result, many state Medicaid programs – including Rhode Island’s – require patients to meet a pre-determined set of criteria before the Hep C drugs can be prescribed.
-There’s concern however, that states may be too restrictive in setting their requirements, and the benefits of paying for Hep C treatment sooner and for more patients may outweigh the additional cost of the medication.
+As a result, many state Medicaid programs — including Rhode Island’s — required patients to meet a pre-determined set of criteria before the Hep C drugs could be prescribed.
+There were concerns, however, that states were too restrictive in setting their requirements, and the benefits of paying for Hep C treatment sooner and for more patients may outweigh the additional cost of the medication.

-Anya Rader Wallack served as director of HealthSourceRI (the state’s ACA exchange) for most of 2015.
+Rader Wallack served as director of HealthSourceRI (the state’s ACA exchange) for most of 2015.
 But in October 2015, she was appointed to lead the state’s Medicaid program instead.
-Rader Wallack began her new role at Medicaid in November.
+Rader Wallack began her new role at Medicaid in November 2015.

 Eligibility determination system overhaul

-Medicaid eligibility in Rhode Island is determined by the Office of Health and Human Service’s 25-year-old InRhodes system.
-In addition to verifying eligibility for Medicaid, InRhodes also determines eligibility for premium subsidies through HealthSourceRI, along with other public assistance programs.
+Medicaid eligibility in Rhode Island has long been determined by the Office of Health and Human Service’s 25-year-old InRhodes system.
+In addition to verifying eligibility for Medicaid, InRhodes also determined eligibility for premium subsidies through HealthSourceRI, along with other public assistance programs.

-For the full upgrade, Rhode Island will spend a total of $80 million and the federal government will spend a total of about $300 million.
+The new system launched in September 2016, at healthyrhode.ro.gov.
+For the full upgrade, Rhode Island spent a total of $80 million and the federal government will spend a total of about $285 million.
 But state officials estimate that by 2018, the new computer system will have paid for itself via more efficient operations and effective ways to curb fraud and misuse.

-64,590 people enrolled in Medicaid through HealthSourceRI between October 2013 and March 2014.
+Looking historically, when Medicaid was expanded in Rhode Island, 64,590 people enrolled in Medicaid through HealthSourceRI between October 2013 and March 2014.
 Of that group, 34 percent were already eligible for Medicaid before the program was expanded, but may not have been aware of their eligibility.
-Although the federal government is paying the full cost of covering the newly-eligible population, the existing nearly 50/50 state/federal split in Rhode Island applies to any enrollees who were eligible based on the previous guidelines.
+Although the federal government is paying nearly all of the cost of covering the newly-eligible population, the existing nearly 50/50 state/federal split in Rhode Island applies to any enrollees who were eligible based on the previous guidelines.

-This has caused some budget woes in RI, as it has in many other states.
-The enrollment of a significant number of already-eligible residents is known as the “woodworker” effect (people coming out of the woodwork) and is driven by the publicity and outreach surrounding the ACA’s exchanges and open enrollment.
+The increase in enrollment among previously eligible people caused some budget woes in RI, as it did in many other states.
+The enrollment of a significant number of already eligible residents is known as the “woodwork” effect (people coming out of the woodwork) and was driven by the publicity and outreach surrounding the ACA’s exchanges and open enrollment.

 Enrollment for Medicaid and CHIP are year-round, but tend to spike during the general open enrollment due to outreach from the exchanges.
 During the second open enrollment period, 65,396 HealthSourceRI enrollees were eligible for Medicaid or CHIP.